-From Newmarket and Dubai to Australia's premier training facility of Flemington, Nigel has developed his craft to establish Blackiston Racing as a consistent home of winners, owner engagement, integrity and horse welfare.
+From Newmarket and Dubai, to Flemington and now Ballarat, Nigel has developed his craft to establish Blackiston Racing as a consistent home of winners, owner engagement, integrity and horse welfare.

 Soon after moving with his family to Newmarket (UK) when he was 13, Nigel decided he wanted to be part of the thoroughbred industry that made Newmarket so famous.
 He landed a part-time job and jockey apprenticeship with prominent trainer Captain Bruce Hobbs.